rmcwhae/russellmcwhae.ca/content/journal/the-upgrade-to-5k.md

 ---
-title: The Upgrade to 5K: LG 27MD5KL-B Review
+title: 'The Upgrade to 5K: LG 27MD5KL-B Review'
 description: A twelve-year dream has come true.
 author: Russell McWhae
 date: 2026-06-11
 draft: 0
 category: Tech
 ---

 I have had my eyes on 5K displays ever since they first came into existence.
 In October 2014, Apple launched the 27-inch “iMac with Retina 5K display,” the highest-resolution desktop-sized screen ever made.
 I remember ogling the crispness of these displays at the Apple Store in Calgary.

 Retina displays have pixels so small that they are effectively invisible to the naked eye.
 The first such display came with the iPhone 4 in June 2010, a revolutionary advancement which doubled the linear pixel density of its predecessor, the iPhone 3GS, by jumping from 320 x 480 pixels to 640 x 960 pixels on the same 3.5-inch screen.
 Interface elements were drawn at twice their previous dimensions in order to appear at the same physical size.
 This means higher resolution and sharpness—the magic of Retina displays.